Flag of Myanmar: 1974 flag

 State Flag of the Socialist Republic of the Union of Burma (3 January 1974 – 18 September 1988) and the Union of Myanmar (18 September 1988 – 21 October 2010).

 Proportion 5:9; civil and state flag and state ensign.

 The State Flag designed by Mya Thaung and adopted on 3 January 1974 upon the coming into force of the Constitution of the Socialist Republic of the Union of Burma has a similar ratio and background colours as the previous flag but with different charge in the canton.
-The colour representations are also different: white is for purity and virtue, red for bravery and decisiveness, blue for peacefulness and steadfastness.
-It depicts 14 equal-sized white stars encircling a pinion with 14 cogs and ear of paddy with 34 grains superimposed on it (each star on each cog of the pinion) in a blue canton against a red field.
-The paddy represents peasants while the pinion represents workers; the combination symbolizes the peasants and workers as the foundation social classes for building the State.
-The 14 equal-sized white stars represent the equality and unity of the 14 members (7 states and 7 divisions) of the Union.
+The colour representations are also different: white is for purity and virtue, red for bravery and decisiveness, blue for peacefulness and steadfastness or integrity.
+It depicts 14 white stars of equal size encircling a pinion with 14 cogs and ear of paddy with 34 grains superimposed on it (each star on each tooth of the pinion) in a blue canton against a red field.
+The paddy represents peasants while the pinion represents workers; the combination symbolizes the peasants and workers as the fundamental social classes of building the socialist system.
+The 14 white stars of equal size represent the equality and unity of the 14 members (7 states and 7 divisions) of the Union.

+After the 1988 coup, the new juntas, the State Law and Order Restoration Council (SLORC) and its successor the State Peace and Development Council (SPDC), continued to use this flag as the State Flag of the Union of Myanmar.
+But they removed the reference to socialism by replacing "the socialist system" with "the State" in the school lesson about the State Flag; peasants and workers became the fundamental social classes of building the State.

 The 14-star flag was hung upside down during the 8888 Uprising of 1988 by demonstrators as a sign of protest against the military government.
-Despite its association with the period of military rule under Ne Win and later the State Peace and Development Council, the 1974 flag is used by demonstrators in the 2021 Myanmar protests, alongside the 1948 flag.
+Despite its association with the periods of military rule, the 1974 flag is used by demonstrators in the 2021 Myanmar protests, alongside the 1948 flag.